uzairabbas994/portfolio/README.md

 </p>

 <p align="center">
 I compeleted my 'Bachelor of Science in Computer Science' in 'September,2019' from <a href="http://case.edu.pk/">“CASE” </a> and done my 'Final Yera Project'with <a href="http://www.letsinnovate.net/">“LETS INNOVATE” </a> and complete internship of 3 months as a PHP developer in Codeignitor Framework in April,2020 from <a href="https://www.pace-tech.com/">“PACE TECH” </a>, Islamabad.
-Now working as a Network Support Engineer in <a href="http://www.switchsolutions.com.pk/">“SWITCH COMMUNICATION” </a>, Islamabad.
+Now working as a Network & System Support Engineer in <a href="http://www.switchsolutions.com.pk/">“SWITCH COMMUNICATION” </a>, Islamabad.
 </p>
 <p align="center">
  As a passionate and motivated professional, I have constantly improved my techniques, expanded my skillset and found new opportunities to grow.
 I am eager to constantly learn new things.